 The reasoning behind this waiting period is the need for the body to get rid of some of the chemotherapeutic agents.
 It can take a minimum of 3-6 months to fully metabolize and excrete some of that material.

-“There can be some lingering effects of the chemotherapy agents,” Dr. Klein said.
+“There can be some lingering effects of the chemotherapy agents,” Dr. David said.
 “Once a woman has gone through that waiting period, she is likely to be in her best health and in a better position to have a healthy pregnancy as well.”

 Since a woman’s body releases higher levels of the estrogen hormone during pregnancy and cancer experts believe some tumors can grow larger with the help of more estrogen, doctors recommend patients with estrogen-sensitive tumors wait 2 years before trying to get pregnant.
 During those 2 years, they should be on an estrogen blocker.
 Once the patient decides she does not want to have any more children, she can resume the estrogen blocker to finish the standard course of treatment.